sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 Architecture
 ============

-The architecture of the bundle is mostly based on the Django Admin Project, which is a truly great project.
+The architecture of the bundle is primarily inspired by the Django Admin Project, which is truly a great project.
 More information can be found at the `Django Project Website`_.

 The Admin Class
 ---------------

-The ``Admin`` class is the CRUD definition of one model.
-It contains all the configuration necessary to display a rich CRUD for the entity.
-From within an admin class, the following information can be defined:
+The ``Admin`` class represents the CRUD definition for a specific model.
+It contains all the configuration necessary to display a rich CRUD interface for the entity.

+Within the admin class, the following information can be defined:

 * ``list``: The fields displayed in the list table;
-* ``filter``: The fields available for filter the list;
+* ``filter``: The fields available for filtering the list;
 * ``form``: The fields used to edit the entity;
 * ``formGroups``: The group definition where a field must be displayed (edit form)
-* The batch actions: Actions that can be performed on a group of entities (e.g. bulk delete)
+* Batch actions: Actions that can be performed on a group of entities (e.g. bulk delete)

-If a field is associated with another entity (and that entity also has an ``Admin`` class), then the related ``Admin`` class will be accessible from within the first ``Admin`` class.
+If a field is associated with another entity (and that entity also has an ``Admin`` class), then the related ``Admin`` class will be accessible from within the first class.

-The admin class is a service implementing the ``AdminInterface``, meaning that only required dependencies are injected:
+The admin class is a service implementing the ``AdminInterface`` interface, meaning that the following required dependencies are automatically injected:

-* ``ListBuilder`` : build the list fields
+* ``ListBuilder``: builds the list fields
-* ``FormContractor`` : construct the form using the Symfony ``FormBuilder``
+* ``FormContractor``: constructs the form using the Symfony ``FormBuilder``
-* ``DatagridBuilder`` : build the filter fields
+* ``DatagridBuilder``: builds the filter fields
-* ``Router`` : generate the different urls
+* ``Router``: generates the different urls
 * ``Request``
-* ``ModelManager`` : Service which handle specific ORM code
+* ``ModelManager``: Service which handles specific ORM code
 * ``Translator``

-Therefore, you have access to every service you want by injecting them into the admin class, like:
+Therefore, you can gain access to any service you want by injecting them into the admin class, like so:

 .. code-block:: xml